How to Choose the Best College Major

 Factors to Consider When You Choose the Best College Major

 After students enroll in college, they most probably will have to declare an academic major before the end of their sophomore or second year.
 This is a difficult thing for many young people to do.
-Unless you are really dead sure on your major when entering college, it would be best to take into consideration the following factors:
+Unless you are dead sure about your major when entering college, it would be best to take into consideration the following factors:

 1. Interest in Subjects of Study

-If you are interested in becoming a doctor, lawyer, or a pharmacist, pre-med, pre-law, and pre-pharmacy majors are easy to decide on during your freshman or first year.
+If you are interested in becoming a doctor, lawyer, or pharmacist, pre-med, pre-law, and pre-pharmacy majors are easy to decide on during your freshman or first year.
 For those students who are undecided on a major, a sampling of a variety of introductory courses in the sciences, math, English literature, foreign languages, social sciences, arts, and music during the first two years should be of great assistance in helping students gauge their interests in subjects of learning.

 2. Aptitude and Ability in Subject of Interest

 In choosing a college major, it is not enough only to have an interest in your subject.
 Your aptitude and ability in the subject of interest are also extremely important.
 I did not discover or come to reality with this fact until I failed to gain admission to medical school.
 When studying courses in your subject of interest, be honest with yourself and ask whether you have the smarts to compete with your classmates and easily get "A"s.
-If you can't and are "studying your ass off" just to get a "B," it's like banging your head against a brick wall to get an "A." At this point you should admit that you don't have the aptitude and talent to really be top-notch and successful in what you like.
-For example, the student who struggles to get "B"s in chemistry courses as an undergraduate most likely won't be able to do critical thinking and get a Masters or Doctorate in Chemistry.
+If you can't and are "studying your ass off" just to get a "B," it's like banging your head against a brick wall to get an "A." At this point, you should admit that you don't have the aptitude and talent to be top-notch and successful in what you like.
+For example, the student who struggles to get "B"s in chemistry courses as an undergraduate most likely won't be able to do critical thinking and get a Master's or Doctorate in Chemistry.

 How can a young person discover specific aptitudes?
 As part of the college application process, students take college entrance exams like the ACT or SAT.
 These standardized tests are a good marker of whether a high school student has the verbal and math aptitude for critical thinking required in most college courses.
-If students scores are only average, it would seem highly unlikely that they would be able to compete in pre-med, pre-law, or engineering majors.
+If students' scores are only average, it would seem highly unlikely that they would be able to compete in pre-med, pre-law, or engineering majors.
 Another way to discover aptitudes is by taking standardized chemistry, biology, and physics tests during high school.
 These tests should reveal any creative ability.

 In choosing a college major, it is so important that there is a happy marriage between interests and aptitudes.
-Without this nexus, a college student will experience extreme frustration like I did years ago.
+Without this nexus, a college student will experience extreme frustration as I did years ago.